spangblop/better-on-bedrock-wiki/Main/Wiki/items/tools_armor.md

-# Better on Bedrock: Tools
+# Better on Bedrock: Tools & Armor
-This page will go over tools in the Add-On, and each tool tier.
+This page provides an overview of the tools and armor available in Better on Bedrock, including a breakdown of each material tier in order of strength.

 ## Tool & Armor Tiers
 Better on Bedrock adds a few new tiers of tools and armor.
 We will list them in order, from weakest to strongest.